tacatac/archnosh/README.md

 The `nosh-execline-shims` package is necessary if you do not have [execline](https://skarnet.org/software/execline/) available.

-##### base
+##### base presets

-`nosh-run-debian-server-base` has currently not been renamed...
+The `nosh-run-debian-X-base` packages have not currently been renamed but must be used.

-It provides essential presets for booting your system.
-A more featureful `nosh-run-debian-desktop-base` is also available.
+They provides essential presets for booting your system.
+The "desktop-base" presets are more featureful.

+Make sure to check and modify your preset files where necessary.

+##### networking

+Service bundles are available for various network managers, such as Wicd and NetworkManager.

+A `dhcpcd@` service is generated for each interface and should be enabled if needed.
+It is the default configuration mechanism for Archlinux.

 ##### non-root Xorg